abinit/abinit/doc/tutorial/tdepes.md

 By convention, in such case, with [[nsym]]=1 the k-point grid will be generated in the Full Brillouin zone, without use of symmetries, while the q-point grid with [[qptopt]]=1 with be generated in the irreducible Brillouin Zone, despite [[nsym]]=1.
 In order to generate q-point grids that are not folded in the irreducible Brillouin Zone, use another value of [[qptopt]].
+Especially [[qptopt]]=3 has to be used to generate q points in the full Brillouin zone.

 Second, the number of ABINIT datasets is expected to be given in the input file, by the user, but not determined on-the-flight by ABINIT.
 Still, this number of datasets is determined by the number of q points...